Eaglw/Chemical_Engineering/Soft Matter/DLVO theory.md

 - The repulsion is higher for *higher potential at surface*(so the EDL).
 - The attraction is higher for *higher Hamaker constant* $A_{121}$
 - The distance from the surface before the repulsion drops significantly $\kappa^{-1}$ is *larger if we lower the electrolytes concentration*.
-So for low electrolyte concentrations (small $\kappa$) the EDL repulsion is higher than the van der Walls attractive force, instead for high salt concentrations (high $\kappa$) the van der Walls attraction is dominant respect the EDL repulsion.
+For low electrolyte concentrations (small $\kappa$) the EDL repulsion is higher than the van der Walls attractive force, instead for high salt concentrations (high $\kappa$) the van der Walls attraction is dominant respect the EDL repulsion.

+The van der Walls attraction is independent of the ion concentration, but the EDL repulsion is strongly dependent over it.

+Low salt concentration -> DLVO similar to EDL repulsion.
+High salt concentration -> DLVO similar to van der Walls attraction.